Why Voice Actors Need Headshots in Today’s Marketplace

 - If you can only use one, lead with the image that best represents your voice’s essence and the niche you book the most work in to attract more of the same

-- If you’re mostly doing animated voices, an animated profile pic might be a strong choice
+- If you’re mostly performing animated voices, an animated profile picture might be a fun way to demonstrate this

-- Regardless of what image you choose, make sure that it is an image that we can connect with you
+- Regardless of the image you choose, make sure that it is an image that can be connected with you